Modern Slavery Training

 On completion of the course, you should be able to:

-- Understand what modern slavery means
+- Identify what modern slavery and human trafficking is

-- Identify the signs of modern slavery
+- List the different types of modern slavery

-- Identify what makes people vulnerable to modern slavery
+- Identify some signs of modern slavery

 Training Course Content